efabless/openlane2/docs/source/getting_started/newcomers/index.md

 ### SPM example

 We are going to use a simple design: a serial-by-parallel signed 32-bit multiplier `SPM`.
-This multiplier performs the familiar shift-add algorithm.
+This multiplier performs a simple shift-add algorithm, where the parallel input `a` is multiplied by each bit of the serial input `x` as it is shifted in.
+The product is generated and serially output on the wire `y`.

-The parallel input `a` is multiplied by each bit of the serial input `x` as it is shifted in.
-The output is generated serially on `y`.
-Typically, SPM is interfaced with 3 registers.
-One parallel register to provide the multiplier.
-Two shift registers to provide the multiplicand and to get the serial product (64-bit).
+Typically, an SPM is interfaced with 3 registers.
+One parallel register to provide the multiplier, and two shift registers to provide the multiplicand and to recieve the serial product (64-bit).

 ```{figure} ./spm-block-diagram.png
 :scale: 60 %